G-symmetric monoidal categories of modules over equivariant commutative ring spectra: Point-set categories of modules over an algebra

-which we abusively refer to with the same notation.
+which we abusively refer to with the same notation. \end{corollary}

+\begin{remark} Lemma~\ref{lem:schnorm} can now be interpreted as the statement that the norm can be described as the indexed product on $\gspectra[H]_{\bR^{\infty}}$; this makes it clear that the norm is functorial in both the group and the input spectrum. \end{remark}

 We now turn to establish the following adjunction on commutative ring objects.
-We will be predominantly interested in the case where $\widehat{U} = \iota_H^* U$, as this is relevant for describing the $G$-symmetric monoidal structure on the categories $\aM_{R,U}$.
+We will be predominantly interested in the case where $\widehat{U} = \iota_H^* U$, as this is relevant for describing the equivariant symmetric monoidal structures on the categories $\aM_{R,U}$.

 \begin{theorem} There are adjoint pairs with left adjoints

 and right adjoints

 respectively. \end{theorem}